Need to talk some things out, get some advice, and a safe, comfortable place to be heard.

 But how do you know if BetterHelp has the right online therapist for you?

-If you’re looking for a detailed run-through, this article goes over how BetterHelp online therapy works, the types of therapy involved, and how to get started.
+If you’re looking for a detailed run-through, I share my personal experience here about how BetterHelp online therapy works, the types of therapy involved, and how to get started.

 What is BetterHelp?

 BetterHelp is the largest provider of online therapy.
 They offer counseling services for individuals, couples, and teens working through depression, anxiety, grief, narcissistic personality disorder, stress, addiction, and more.
 With private communications through chat, phone, and video sessions, BetterHelp simplifies mental health treatment.

 BetterHelp was founded in 2013 by entrepreneurs Alon Matas and Danny Bragonier, and acquired in 2014 by Teladoc, the publicly held telehealth company.
 Betterhelp maintains headquarters in Mountain View, Calif.

 BetterHelp has been accredited with the Better Business Bureau since 2015, and maintains an A+ rating.

 An independent study in 2017 by the Berkeley Well-Being Institute at the University of California, Berkeley, confirmed several benefits of online counseling services.
 The report states that people receiving therapy with BetterHelp saw improvement similar to in-person treatment, and that symptoms of depression were reduced overall.